There are two main species of wolves, gray and red.

 Red wolves are smaller than gray wolves.
 Males are 50-85 lbs. and females are 40-75 lbs.

 They are incredibly intelligent, highly social, and have strong bonds with the members of the pack.
-They have been known to sacrifice themselves for the safety of others.
+They have been known to sacrifice themselves for the safety of others as well look after each others offspring.

 To learn more please watch: “How Wolves Change Rivers” (a video posted on our website blog).